MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/general-ledger/dual-currency-for-tax.md

 ## Sales tax conversion

-This parameter provides two options to convert tax amount from transaction currency to tax currency.
+The **Sales tax conversion** parameter provides two options to convert tax amount from transaction currency to tax currency.

 - Accounting currency: The path will be "Amount in transaction currency > Amount in accounting currency > Amount in tax currency".
 The accounting currency exhange rate type (configured in Ledger setup) will be used for the currency conversion.
 - Reporting currency: The path will be "Amount in transaction currency > Amount in reporting currency > Amount in tax currency".
 The reporting currency exhange rate type (configured in Ledger setup) will be used for the currency conversion.